 Stonehenge III is a period of further stone construction in Bronze Age.
-In Stonehenge 3 IV phase, around 2230 – 1930 BC, many stones were rearranged and Stonehenge obtained its present form.
-This was done in a less skillful way and as a result many stones have fallen over the time.
-In Stonehenge 3 V phase, around 1930 – 1600 BC, there was removed the north-eastern section of outer stone ring – thus both inned ring of trilithons and outer circle were opened towards the sunrise of summer solstice.
+In Stonehenge 3 IV phase, around 2230 – 1930 BC, many stones were rearranged and the megalithic site obtained its present form.
+This was done in a less skillful way and as a result, many stones have fallen over time.
+In Stonehenge 3 V phase, around 1930 – 1600 BC, there was removed the north-eastern section of the outer stone ring – thus both inner ring of trilithons and outer circle were opened towards the sunrise of the summer solstice.

-Stonehenge was used for pre-Christian religious ceremonies until Iron Age – afterwards there seems to be no ceremonial activities or they continued on a low scale.
+Stonehenge was used for pre-Christian religious ceremonies until Iron Age – afterward, there seem to be no ceremonial activities or they continued on a low scale.
 The monument itself though has been well known since then in all times.

 Preservation and modern worship

-The land around the Stonehenge was donated to the state in 1918.
-Since the 1920s there started deliberate policy to turn the area around Stonehenge first into agricultural land and more recently – into open grassland.
+The land around Stonehenge was donated to the state in 1918.
+Since the 1920s there started a deliberate policy to turn the area around this prehistoric site first into agricultural land and more recently – into open grassland.

 Purpose of Stonehenge

-This well known archaeological monument has been intensely researched for centuries.
+This well-known archaeological monument has been intensely researched for centuries.
 Many people have invested much effort to understand the history of this monument, its build technics, purpose.
-Thus Stonehenge plays significant role in the development of archaeological research methods.
+Thus Stonehenge plays a significant role in the development of archaeological research methods.

 Stonehenge is built by people who have not left written records.
 Thus there is plenty of room for theories about the purpose and construction technologies of this impressive stone structure.

-Very often these theories pay much tribute on purported mysteries of Stonehenge and disregard true unsolved riddles (which are less interesting for sensationalists).
-Thus – much fuss still is made about the handling of the 50 tons heavy stones – although there were developed suitable technologies in Neolithic period for such works.
+Very often these theories pay much tribute to purported mysteries of this megalith and disregard true unsolved riddles (which are less interesting for sensationalists).
+Thus – much fuss still is made about the handling of the 50 tons heavy stones – although there were developed suitable technologies in the Neolithic period for such works.

 The purpose of Stonehenge though is somewhat obscure.
-It is almost certain that this complex structure was important element in some important rituals.
+It is almost certain that this complex structure was an important element in some important rituals.
 But we do not know what rituals exactly were performed here.
-There are indirect proofs which show that here could be practised rituals linked to healing, burial, ancestor worship.
+There are indirect proofs that show that there could be practiced rituals linked to healing, burial, ancestor worship.
 Most likely the site had several kinds of rituals – they changed throughout the year and over the centuries.

 Wiltshire is known worldwide due to its archaeological monuments, especially Stonehenge.
 This fame is deserved but there is much more than this.